Pulled Chicken Philly Sliders score some bonus points with the team! A crazy fast and crazy delicious meal – set the pick for the next game spread!

-Grab a sauced pulled chicken from the refrigerator section and turn up the flavor with some sliced onions and peppers and an IPA cheese sauce all inspired by Philadelphia’s signature hoagie seen.
+Grab a sauced pulled chicken from the refrigerator section and turn up the flavor with some sliced onions and peppers and an IPA cheese sauce all inspired by Philadelphia’s signature hoagie.
 A little love from the cheesesteak goes a long way on these grab and go sliders.

 What’s your signature move in the kitchen look like?

-These Pulled Chicken Philly Sliders are a quick and slam dunk meal that wins every time!
-Snap a picture and be sure to tag #girlcarnivore to shot it off.
+These Pulled Chicken Philly Sliders are a quick and slam dunk meal that puts you on the winning side!
+Snap a picture and be sure to tag #girlcarnivore to bank the shot off it.